 - Staff and faculty can bring their concerns regarding staff or faculty civility/breaches of conduct to the attention of their supervisor, department head or the head of Human Resource.
 Staff and faculty concerns regarding students should be brought to the attention of the department head or the Director of Student Affairs.

-- Such concerns, where applicable, will be addressed under the terms of the Academic and Student Code Conduct Policies, accessible here.
+- Such concerns, where applicable, will be addressed under the terms of the academic and student code conduct policies.